openapi-processor/openapi-processor-spring/README.md

 using the `array`s `items` type as the generic parameter.

-The generatr needs to know the given type to generate proper java code so we can't simply add a random collection type.
+The generatr needs to know the given collection type to generate proper java code so we can't simply add a random collection type.
 The generatr does currently recognize the following types:

 - `java.util.Collection`
+- `java.util.List`
+- `java.util.Set`

 #### `x-java-type`